River911009/HMI_CaptivePortal/README.md

     </form>
     ```

+2. boot.py

+    This script will be executed first before main script.

-2. main.py
+3. main.py

-    > In the *main.py*, this module will setup as a WiFi AP.
+    In the *main.py*, this module will setup as a WiFi AP.
+Then, DNS and HTTP service start.

     CaptivePortal:
     - start(self,ip,submask,gateway,dns)